 The consolidated financial statements have been audited by Baker Tilly KDN LLP in accordance with Canadian generally accepted auditing standards on behalf of the School Board.
-Baker Tilly KDN LLP has full and free access to the School Board.
+Baker Tilly KDN LLP has full and free access to the Board of Trustees.

-Director of Education / Secretary
+Director of Education / Secretary Treasurer

-Treasurer